MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/microsoft-365-change-guide.md

 **Office inventory**

   - Drill into detailed views of Office devices and add-in information.
-  - View insights like channel/build spread, add-in diversity, and more.
+  - View insights like channel/build spread, add in diversity, and more.
   - Export the data.

 **Security currency**